Terms of Service

 3.3 Corporate-managed accounts

-If your account was created by your employer or another organisation (for example through a corporate enrolment or our WordPress storefront), that organisation may have additional contractual rights regarding your account — including the right to receive completion reports and certificates issued to you.
+If your account was created by your employer or another organisation (for example through a corporate enrolment), that organisation may have additional contractual rights regarding your account — including the right to receive completion reports and certificates issued to you.
 Where this is the case, you are still our direct user and the privacy and data-subject rights in our Privacy Policy apply to you personally.

 4. The service we provide